ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 ```

 Lets break this example down:
-* The `locals` block defines two variables, `endpoint` and `username`, that we use to store the database endpoint and
+* The `locals` block defines two variables – `endpoint` and `username` – that we use to store the database endpoint and
-  the username of the user that we created in the database.
+  the username of the user created in the database.
-* Next, we define a `aws_rds_token` data source to generate a token for the database.
+* Next, we define an `aws_rds_token` data source to generate a token for the database.
 To read more about this
-  data source, see the [documentation](/atlas-schema/projects#data-source-aws_rds_token)
+  data source, see the [documentation](/atlas-schema/projects#data-source-aws_rds_token).
 * Finally, we define an environment named `rds` that uses the generated token.
 The `url` property defines the
   [connection URL](/concepts/urls) that Atlas will use to connect to the database.
 Notice that we use the `urlescape`
   function to escape the token before embedding it in the URL.